 About the I Love My Librarian Award

 The I Love My Librarian Award encourages library users to recognize the accomplishments of exceptional public, school, college, community college, or university librarians.

-10 librarians in 2014 received a $5,000 cash award, a plaque and $500 travel stipend to attend an awards reception in New York, hosted by The New York Times, on December 2, 2014.
+10 librarians in 2015 received a $5,000 cash award, a plaque and a travel stipend to attend an awards reception in New York hosted by Carnegie Corporation of New York.
 In addition, a plaque given to each award winner’s library.

 - Terri L. Grief, Past President, American Association of School Librarians, a division of ALA

 The award is a collaborative program of Carnegie Corporation of New York, The New York Public Library, The New York Times and the American Library Association.